 I am Jorge Fontan, an architect and owner of Fontan Architecture, based in New York City.
 In this post, I will discuss the use of magnetic paint, specifically referencing a project where we used magnetic paint in Brooklyn for a modern kitchen.

 Magnetic paints or magnetic primers are paints and primers that contain small amounts of iron dust that give them their magnetic qualities.
 They are applied as a base coat to a wall, which can later be painted over with a finish coat of paint to achieve the final desired color.

 Does Magnetic Paint Really Work?

-Magnetic paint can easily hold papers and photos, but also has its limitations.
+Magnetic paint can easily hold papers and photos, but it has its limitations.
 It is, for instance, less magnetic than a stainless steel refrigerator door.
-Applying extra coats of magnetic primer can enhance the magnetic strength, as it adds more iron to your wall.
+However, applying extra coats of magnetic primer can enhance the magnetic strength, as it adds more iron to your wall.
 For the best result, you may want to apply at least three coats of magnetic primer to your wall before applying the final coat of paint.

 Magnetic Kitchen Wall

-The photograph below shows a kitchen of an apartment we designed a few years ago.
-We painted the walls with a magnetic primer so the mother could have what she calls her “pride wall”.
-A wall displaying all of her children’s achievements, drawings, and photos.
-This wall was left black to work with th modern kitchen and dark cabinets, but and finish coat of paint could have been applied over the magnetic primer.
+The photograph below shows the kitchen of an apartment we designed a few years ago.
+These walls were painted with a magnetic primer so that our client, a mother, could have what she calls a “pride wall,” a space dedicated to displaying all of her children’s achievements, drawings, and photos.
+This wall was left black to work with the modern kitchen and dark cabinets, but a finish coat of paint could have been applied over the magnetic primer.

-Magnetic primers can be a great way to make a wall a feature for hanging drawings, photos, notes, etc. The wall otherwise can blend in with the rest of the home when not used for its magnetic purpose.
+Magnetic primers are a great way to feature drawings, photos, notes, etc on the walls of your home.
+The wall otherwise can blend in with the rest of the home when not used for its magnetic purpose.

 Thank You for Reading Our Blog Post on Magnetic Paint / Magnetic Primers.